TRON-US/docker-tron-quickstart/README.md

 ```
 docker exec -it tron ./tronWeb
 ```
 It will open a console with a `tronWeb` instance ready to use.
+Run any command — for example: `tronWeb.toHex("some")` — to verify that it works.

 ### What about RPC?